 Nissan Altima Review

-- "With the 2013 Altima's redesign, Nissan stays true to the car's sporty identity and adds to its appeal with impressive EPA-estimated gas mileage and available high-tech features." -- Cars.com
+- "With the 2013 Altima's redesign, Nissan stays true to the car's sporty identity and adds to its appeal with impressive EPA-estimated gas mileage and available high-tech features." -- Cars.com (2013)

 - "The new Altima remains one of the most engaging family sedans, and now its fuel economy approaches 40 mpg on the highway.
 At that level, Nissan should have no problem attracting the most frugal family-sedan buyers.
-If you can get hybrid fuel economy without the cost of the battery packs and electric motors, why pay for them?" -- Popular Mechanics
+If you can get hybrid fuel economy without the cost of the battery packs and electric motors, why pay for them?" -- Popular Mechanics (2013)

 Other Cars to Consider

-Details: 2013 Nissan Altima
+Details: 2014 Nissan Altima

 Next Steps: Nissan Altima

 - View the best prices for the 2014 Nissan Altima

-- See what others paid for the 2013 Nissan Altima
+- See what others paid for the 2014 Nissan Altima

 - See Affordable Midsize Cars rankings